RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

 3) "\xaa"
 ```

-For more information see [KeySpace triggers](/docs/interact/programmability/triggers-and-functions/concepts/triggers/keyspace_triggers/).
+For more information see [keyspace triggers](/docs/interact/programmability/triggers-and-functions/concepts/triggers/keyspace_triggers/).

-### Binary Data on Stream Consumers
+### Binary data on stream consumers

 On [stream triggers](/docs/interact/programmability/triggers-and-functions/concepts/triggers/stream_triggers/), if the key name is binary.
 The `data.stream_name` field will be NULL.
 The `data.stream_name_raw` field is always provided as a `JS` `ArrayBuffer` and can be used in this case.
 In addition, if the content of the steam is binary, it will also appear as `null` under `data.record`.
 In this case, it is possible to use `data.record` (which always exists) and contains the data as a `JS` `ArrayBuffer`.
 Example: